daniel-zeng/Chess-Game/README.md

 # Chess Game

-A WIP Chess Game with Gui.
+A WIP Chess Game with GUI.
 Currently working on custom AI.
 Supports integration with Stockfish.